tensorpack/tensorpack/docs/tutorial/training-interface.md

 # Training Interface

-Tensorpack trainers provide low-level API which requires a number of options to setup.
+Tensorpack trainers have an interface for maximum flexibility.
-There are high-level interfaces built on top of trainer to simplify the use, when you don't want to customize too much.
+There are also interfaces built on top of trainers to simplify the use, when you don't want to customize too much.

 ### With ModelDesc and TrainConfig

 [SingleCost trainers](trainer.html#single-cost-trainers)
-expects `InputDesc`, `InputSource`, get_cost function, and optimizer.
+expects 4 arguments to build the graph: `InputDesc`, `InputSource`, get_cost function, and optimizer.
-`ModelDesc` describes a model by packing three of them together into one object:
+`ModelDesc` describes a model by packing 3 of them together into one object:

 ```python
 class MyModel(ModelDesc):